The Best Moments from the Jurassic Park Franchise | Our Verdict

-The writers of Future of the Force share their favourite moments from the Jurassic Park franchise.
+Team Future of the Force is sharing our favorite moments from the Jurassic Park franchise.

 In 1993, legendary director Steven Spielberg stunned the world with his interpretation of Michael Crichton’s superb novel Jurassic Park.
 The story explored the ethics of genetic manipulation and the resurrection of a species that had been extinct for over sixty-five million years.
 With Industrial Light and Magic defying imagination by employing revolutionary computer-generated imagery (CGI) for only the second time in movie history, Spielberg delivered the most realistic dinosaur movie ever put on screen.
 It served to inspire a whole new generation of dinosaurs enthusiasts and succeeded in launching one of the biggest franchises of all time.

 To commemorate the release of Jurassic World: Fallen Kingdom, the devoted writers at Future of the Force have come together to share our favorite moments from the franchise so far.
 Nothing is off the table, and every film has been considered, so what is the best moment from the Jurassic Park franchise?